My name is Michael Ring. I am the

 Party"? or no party?
 Realize that you can join ANY party and be an

 independent.
-You can vote for whatever candidate you feel is best.
+You can vote for whichever candidate you feel is best.
 I

 recommend joining a major party that has primary elections.
 That gives you